lukecarroll15/CSCI3100-Project/docs/USER_MANUAL.md

 - A required **Team Setup** window appears.
 The owner must name the team before continuing.
 - Additional activations become **team admins** once the team exists.
 If the team is not created yet, the activation returns a pending message and the user must wait.
 - The **Admin Dashboard** button appears in the top bar (left of **Logout**).
+- The **Admin Dashboard** shows activation keys, team members, and invite actions for the active team.
 - If you are already a team admin, the Admin Access panel shows as active without re-entering a key.

 For local testing, ask a maintainer for a key or generate one using the CLI: